OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | `Unit` | string | data set `data` | no | A physical unit or empty if the data does not correspond to a physical unit |

 #### Limits

+Limits are stored in group `LIMIT`.
+Limits are threshold values for measurements.
+They are used for comparison and analysis of measurements.

 A channel group can contain zero or one limit groups.
 Each limit sub-group *`LIMIT_NAME`* contains its own `timestamp` data set and contains a `duration` data set.
 The data set `limitvalue` contains the limit values.
 When which limit value is valid is defined in the dataset `timestamp` and how long it is valid is defined in the dataset `duration`.
 Values at the same index position of all three data resources belong together.